bevyengine/bevy-website/content/learn/book/control-flow/handling-errors.md

 Panics are usually undesirable, since a game or application crashing is a catastrophic experience for a player or user!
 They happen immediately, and provide us no opportunity for clean up or a graceful shutdown.
 Current game progress cannot be saved, and the entire state of the application is discarded.

 So panics are bad?
 Well, kind of.
-They are _very very convenient_, especially during prototyping.
+Using panicking macros like [`todo!`](https://doc.rust-lang.org/std/macro.todo.html) can be extremely useful during prototyping.
 Just try to remove them before you let anyone run your code.

 ## Avoiding crashes